manosbatsis/restdude/README.md

  - `application/json` and `application/hal+json` for HATEOAS Resource response and plain JSON request bodies, with both being based on model structure
  - `application/vnd.api+json` for [JSON-API](http://jsonapi.org/format)-compliant request/response bodies

-## Why?

-Contrary to other frameworks like spring-data-rest and jhipster, restdude provides effortless SCRUD services by generating controller, service and repository classes during application startup.

-This provides an extensible 3-tier architecture without any need for boilerplate code and allows to replace and extend the generated components with your own at any time when custom or otherwise additional functionality is needed.
-Restdude will simply not generate components that overlap with those already available.

 ## Documentation